High-paying remote jobs are real.

 The best remote software jobs usually require proof: projects, GitHub, shipped work, technical interviews, or strong prior experience.

-If you want remote tech work but do not want to code all day, consider product support, technical writing, QA testing, implementation, customer success, or product operations.
+If you want remote tech work but do not want to code all day, consider product support, technical writing, QA testing, implementation, customer success, web support, or product operations.

-For related paths, read Remote Tech Jobs and Remote Jobs Without a Degree.
+For related paths, read Remote Jobs Without a Degree and Entry-Level Remote Jobs With Training.

 Cybersecurity is one of the clearest high-paying remote job paths because companies cannot ignore risk.